SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_Augmented_Operations.md

 > - Blog post about [The power of insights](https://community.dataminer.services/dataminer-10-3-gives-you-the-power-of-insights/)
 > - User Guide: [Adding related parameters to a trend graph](xref:Adding_related_parameters_to_a_trend_graph) and  [Adding time-scoped related parameters to a trend graph](xref:Adding_time_scoped_related_parameters_to_a_trend_graph)

-## Visual Cues for operators
+## Visual cues for operators

 **DataMiner Augmented Operations as an assistant.**

 Gain valuable insights with ease.
 Tagged patterns and anomalies provide context to a trend graph.
 Trend indicators allow for a quick inspection of recent metric trends.
 Suggestions are given on related metrics or relevant data behavior.
-Short-cuts are available to get an incident view on the alarms or to inspect detected tagged data patterns or behavioral anomalies.
+Shortcuts are available to get an incident view on the alarms or to inspect detected tagged data patterns or behavioral anomalies.

 > [!TIP]
 > For more information: